MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell.md

 Over the years, there have been many releases of PowerShell.
 Initially, Windows PowerShell was built on the .NET Framework and only worked on Windows systems.
-With the current release, PowerShell uses .NET Core 5.0 as its runtime.
+With the current release, PowerShell uses .NET 5.0 as its runtime.
 PowerShell runs on Windows, macOS, and Linux platforms.

 ## PowerShell